 Most bioinformatics research conducted in an academic setting is not tied to business interests, as it is in for-profit biotech or pharma companies.
 While this gives research teams opportunities to pursue initiatives that are not commercially viable, it also means that researchers may need to develop networking, fundraising, and grant-writing skills to secure the funding necessary to continue their work.

-Bioinformatics in the Public Sector
+Bioinformatics in the public sector

 In addition to government-funded conservation organizations, bioinformaticists may opt to work for government agencies such as the National Human Genome Research Institute, which focuses on health and education, or the Materials Genome Initiative, a collaborative effort of nearly 20 federal agencies.
 The Materials Genome Initiative focuses on improving human welfare, national security, and clean energy.
 One effort is exploring the use of bacteria to create a clean type of fuel by breaking down cellulose, which is one of the most abundant substances on Earth.

-Bioinformatics in Agriculture
+Bioinformatics in agriculture

 Individuals with a bioinformatics degree may use their expertise to develop more efficient ways to produce food or manage plant and animal waste.
 This type of work could involve sustainable fish production, the use of biomass as an alternative fuel source, or the growth of plants that can survive harsh conditions or provide a greater yield.
 “Anything that’s genetically modified, there’s a bioinformatics component to that,” Kaluziak says.

-How to Start a Career in Bioinformatics
+How to start a career in bioinformatics

-Northeastern University’s Master of Science program in Bioinformatics helps prepare graduates for roles in biotechnology, health informatics, genomic and proteomic research, data analytics, and more.
+Northeastern University’s Master of Science in Bioinformatics program helps prepare graduates for roles in biotechnology, health informatics, genomic and proteomic research, data analytics, and more.
 The program is designed to help students build their quantitative and computational knowledge while gaining teamwork, management, and business development skills critical for collaborative work regardless of their career path.